 Healthy Bones Australia recommends that anyone who experiences a minimal-trauma fracture and is 50 years or over should be investigated for osteoporosis.
 Investigation is also recommended for those who are likely to be at an increased risk, for example, due to a family history of osteoporosis.

-Sydney Breast Clinic provides bone mineral testing using state of the art DEXA densitometry technology to obtain an x-ray of the lower spine and hips and to calculate how much x-ray energy is absorbed by the bones, which correlates to relative bone density.
-A radiologist will analyse the results and provide a written report.
+Sydney Breast Clinic provides bone mineral testing using state of the art DEXA densitometry technology to obtain an x-ray of the lower spine and hips.
+The degree to which the X-Ray energy is absorbed by the bone correlates to relative bone density.
+A radiologist will analyse the results and provide a written report back to the referring GP.

-Medicare rebates are available for DEXA scans if the referring doctor considers a patient to be at risk of osteoporosis due to another medical condition, or for those aged 70 years and over.
+Medicare rebates are available for DEXA scans if any of the eligibility criteria are met or for those aged 70 years and over.